After reading this post, you’ll learn:

 It is very important for you to be able to estimate the number of hours you’re going to need for your exam prep.
 This estimation would allow you to see what’s the average time per month, week and day you should spend studying.

 This is where our study planner comes in handy.
-If you set up your personalized level 1 study plan beginning August, you'll get around 300 study hours divided into roughly 4 months.
+If you set up your personalized level 1 study plan in April, you'll get around 300 study hours divided into roughly 4 months.
 This time is arranged so as to factor in all 10 topics and a proper revision before your exam.
 You'll be given the average study time per week plus an estimated time for every reading.
 With this knowledge, it is easier to see how much time you need to study daily, weekly, and even monthly.

 My advice is that you treat these estimations as a benchmark to lead you through your exam prep but also allow for some extra hours in excess of your staple preparation time.
 What I mean is that I haven’t met a person who would say they are fully prepared for the exam or that the exam is just in time for them.